deepaksama/Design-Patterns/DesignPatterns/src/com/designpatterns/behavioural/chainofresponsibility/README.md

 # Chain Of Responsibility Design Pattern

-# Chain of Responsibility Pattern

 ### Intent

+...
 Avoid coupling the sender of a request to its receiver by giving morethan on objects a chance to handle the request.
 Chain the receiving object and pass the request along the chain until an object handles it.

 ### UML Diagram
 ![Chain Of Responsibility UML Diagram](https://github.com/deepaksama/Images/blob/master/DesignPatterns/chain_of_responsibility.png)